A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: METHODOLOGY

 We propose a two-stage algorithm to learn the grasping policy described in Sec.~\ref{sec:grasp_pipeline}: we first design an automatic procedure for the acquisition of grasping demonstrations, and then we learn the policy with the SAC~\cite{haarnoja2018soft} algorithm, leveraging on the previously acquired data.

 The proposed pipeline for demonstrations collection is composed of three steps.
-Firstly, once the end-effector has reached the considered pre-grasp pose as described in Sec.~\ref{sec:grasp_pipeline}, we move it toward the grasp pose on a straight line by splitting the trajectory in $100$ waypoints, keeping the fingers of the hand open.
-Then, maintaining the end-effector in the grasp pose, we adaptively close the fingers in $500$ steps.
-Finally, we uplift the object from the table by increasing the height of the end-effector by $2mm$ for each lifting step, until the object is uplifted by $10cm$.
+Firstly, once the end-effector has reached the considered pre-grasp pose (as described in Sec.~\ref{sec:grasp_pipeline}), we move it toward the grasp pose on a straight line by splitting the trajectory in $100$ waypoints, keeping the fingers of the hand open.
+Then, we adaptively close the fingers in $500$ steps, maintaining the end-effector in the grasp pose.
+Finally, we uplift the object from the table by increasing the height of the end-effector by $2mm$ for each step, until the object is uplifted by $10cm$.

 We then train our grasping policy with a modified version of the SAC~\cite{haarnoja2018soft} algorithm.
-Instead of starting with an empty replay buffer, we fill the initial replay buffer with demonstrations collected with the aforementioned pipeline.
-We found this strategy particularly effective and easy to implement, which can be potentially applied to all the off-policy DRL algorithms without requiring any adaptation of the loss function to manage the distribution shift between the off-line demonstrations and the transitions acquired during training.
+Instead of starting with an empty replay buffer, we fill the initial replay buffer with demonstrations collected with the pipeline described above.
+We found this strategy particularly effective and easy to implement.
+It can be potentially applied to all the off-policy DRL algorithms without requiring any adaptation of the loss function to manage the distribution shift between the off-line demonstrations and the transitions acquired during training.
 The pseudo-code of the whole training procedure is reported in Alg.
 1.